knpuniversity/symfony4/sfcasts/mailer/create-pdf.md

-# Create Pdf

-Coming soon...

-We're now sending an email from our accustom console command, which, which is pretty cool.
-Um, we've fixed our duplication in our tent and our email templates and we've even fixed the paths inside of here so that they work instead of a consult man, I want to go over to the next level.
-I now want to attach a PDF to this email.
-So in addition to having this table here that summarizes everything that this author has written in the past week, I wanna attach this table as a PDF.
-So first we're going to do is focus on how to create a PDF and how to style it nicely.
-The tool that I'll like to use to run PDFs is snappy bundle.
-So if I a terminal and run a
+# Lets Generate a PDF!

+How can we make the email we're sending from the console command *cooler*?
+By adding an attachment!
+Wait, hmm.
+That's probably *too* easy - Mailer makes attachments simple.
+Ok, then... how about this: in addition to having the table inside the email that summarizes what the author has written during the past week, let's generate a PDF with a similar table and attach *it* to the email.

+So that's the first challenge: how can we generate a PDF... and hopefully enjoy the process!

+## Installing Snappy & wkhtmltopdf

+My favorite tool for creating PDFs is called Snappy.
+Fly over to your terminal and install it with:

 ```terminal
 composer require knplabs/knp-snappy-bundle
 ```

-Now snappy bundle is really just a small layer around a command line utility called the `wkhtmltopdf`, which is for a long time been the defacto standard for generating PDFs.
-You create a big HTML page with CSS style CSS.
-You give that to `wkhtmltopdf` and it gives you back a PDF that is styled exactly like that.
-We'll look inside of a browser.
-So you're also want to make sure that `wkhtmltopdf` is installed on your system
+Snappy is a wrapper around a command-line utility called `wkhtmltopdf`.
+It has some quirks, but is a *super* powerful too: you create some HTML that's styled with CSS, give it to `wkhtmltopdf`, it *renders* that like a browser would, and gives you back a PDF version.
+Snappy makes working with `wkhtmltopdf` pretty easy, but you'll need to make sure it's installed on your system.
+I installed it on my Mac via `brew`.

 ```terminal-silent
 wkhtmltopdf --version
 ```

-and you're going to want to make sure that it is a where it is on my system.
+Also check where it's installed with `which` or `whereis`:

 ```terminal-silent
 which wkhtmltopdf
 ```

-It's in `/usr/local/bin/wkhtmltopdf`.
-If yours live somewhere else, then you need to tweak some configuration.
-When we installed that bundle, that bumbles recipe, edit a new section down here to our `.env` file.
-You can see the `WKHTMLTOPDF_PATH` is the one I have on my machine, so if yours is different, you can modify this path here or in `.env.local`.
-Don't worry about `wkhtmltoimage` cause we're not going to use that
+Mine is installed at `/usr/local/bin/wkhtmltopdf`.
+If your binary live somewhere else, then you'll need to tweak some config.
+When we installed that bundle, that bundle's recipe added a new section to the bottom of our `.env` file with two new environment variables.
+These are both used by a new `knp_snappy.yaml` file that was *also* added by the bundle.

-now.
-Open up `templates/email/author-weekly-report.html.twig` remember the goal with snappy is to generate a full HTML page and then give that to snappy.
-We could actually just render this entire email and pass that to snappy.
-But that's not really gonna work because this has the, this requires the `email` object.
-And if we just rendered this normally via twig, we're not going to have that, uh, that `email` variable plus the way we want our PDF to look is probably not going to be exactly like our, um, our email.
-We're probably not gonna want this, uh, logo header up there.
-So instead of I'm going gonna do is on a copy of this entire table.
-That is really what we want as a PDF.
-And in the templates email directory, I'll create a new file called `_report-table.html.twig`, all that toy and I'll paste that in there.
-I'm also up here going to add a little class `class="table table-striped"`, these are Twitter, these are CSS classes.
-And when we render our email, um, these aren't going to have any effect because there's no CSS that affects those

-But when you render the PDF in a second, we are actually going to import our normal CSS and I want to make sure that actually we are going to have this a be styled.
-That was a terrible explanation.
-Anyways, back in `author-weekly-report.html.twig` we can remove the table and instead of say `{{ include('email/_report-table.html.twig') }}` let's wait.
-Now as I mentioned, what we're going to get to snappy is actually a full HTML page with CSS, not just a little fragment like you see in this template.
-We could do that, but then there wouldn't be any styling.
-It wouldn't look very good, so instead of any templates email directory, create a new file.
-Let's call it `author-weekly-report-pdf.html.twig`

-to create the full HTML body here in Peter's dorm, you can use the shortcut exclamation point tab.
-That's going to give you a nice full age, Tim, a body inside of here because I'm planning on bringing the Twitter bootstrap CSS that we use on our normal site.
-I'm going to add a little bit of Mark up here cause I did `class="container"` `<div class="row">` `<div class="col-sm-12">` and it's out of here.
-I'll put a lot of it, a little `<h1>` that will say weekly report and then we can print the date by saying that `{{ 'now'|date('Y-m-d') }}` well this will bring in the table itself, so `{{ include('email/_report-table.html.twig') }}`

-Now if we just rendered this, if we just passed this to snappy, it would work, but there's no CSS at all.
-If you look in our base that aged him a twig, this project uses webcam, Webpack Encore and we use this Encore entry links tag to basically say bring in all of our CSS in the app entry.
-Even if you're not using Encore, the point is that you have some CSS that you normally bring into your application.
-I'm actually gonna copy that line, close that template and put that in my PDF template.
-So I'm going to include the normal CSS that my site uses, which is going into, which is going to include bootstrap, which is going to help me, uh, with some styling here.
-By the way, if you are generating multiple PDFs in your site, you probably refactor this template into some sort of a `pdfBase.html.twig`, that all of your PDF templates could extent that way all your PDFs gonna have the same look and feel.
-Oh, and because we're using the site CSS, one thing you'll notice is that our site actually has a gray background.

-Okay.

-If you looked in the CSS tags in there, you'd see

-that's applied to the body tag.
-So I'm just going to override that here.
-A really easy way on the body tags.
-So the background color is white.

-Alright, so we have a template we can render that's going to give us what we want an email to want it.
-We want our PDF to look like.
-So back in `AuthorWeeklyReportSendCommand` Right before we create our email.
-This is when we're going to want to generate the PDF so we can attach it.
-To generate the PDF, we're going to need two new services in our command.
-The first one used is going to be the type hint `Environment`.
-It feels a little bit weird, but you see this one from twig.
-That's actually the type that you use.
-If you ever want to use the tweak object directly, we're gonna use the TWIG object directly to render our new PDF template.
-The other thing we're gonna need is a service from snappy.
-That's going to help us turn that HTML into the PDF content.
-And the type in for that is just `Pdf.
-So I'll do `Pdf $pdf`.
-As a reminder, you can always go over and run
+The  `WKHTMLTOPDF_PATH` variable already equals what I have on my machine.
+So if *your* path is different, copy this, paste it in your `.env.local`, and customize it.
+Oh, and don't worry about `wkhtmltoimage`: we won't use that utility.

+## Creating the PDF Templates

+Ultimately, to create the PDF, we're going to render a template with Twig and pass it to Snappy so it can do its work.
+Open up `templates/email/author-weekly-report.html.twig`.

+Hmm.
+In theory, we *could* just render *this* template and use its HTML.
+But... that won't work because it relies on the special `email` variable.
+And more importantly, we probably won't want the PDF to look *exactly* like the email - we don't really want the logo on top, for example.

+No problem: let's do some organizing!
+Copy the table code.
+Then, in the `templates/email` directory, I'll create a new file called `_report-table.html.twig` and paste!
+Let's make this fancier by adding `class="table table-striped"`.

+Those CSS classes come from Bootstrap CSS, which our *site* uses, but our emails do *not*.
+So when we render this table in the email, these won't do anything.
+But my *hope* is that when we generate the PDF, we will *include* Bootstrap CSS so that the table styles nicely.

+Back in `author-weekly-report.html.twig`, take out that able and just say `{{ include('email/_report-table.html.twig') }}`

+*Now* we can create a template that we'll render to get the HTML for the PDF.
+Well, we *could* just render this `_report-table.html.twig` template... but because it doesn't have an HTML body or CSS, it would look... terrible.

+Instead, in `templates/email/`, create a new file: `author-weekly-report-pdf.html.twig`.
+To add some basic HTML, I'll use a PhpStorm that I *just* learned!
+Add an exclamation point then hit "tab".
+Boom!

+Because we're going to add Bootstrap CSS to this template, let's add a little Bootstrap structure: a `<div class="container">`, `<div class="row">` and `<div class="col-sm-12">`.
+Inside, how about an `<h1>` with "Weekly Report" and today's date, which we can get with `{{ 'now'|date('Y-m-d') }}`.
+Bring in the table with `{{ include('email/_report-table.html.twig') }}`.

+## Adding CSS to the Template

+If we *just* rendered this and passed the HTML to Snappy, it *would* work, but we contain *no* CSS styling... so it would look like it was from the 90's.
+If you look in our `base.html.twig`, this project uses Webpack Encore.
+The `encore_entry_link_tags()` function basically adds the base CSS, which includes Bootstrap.

+Copy this line, close that template, and add this to the PDF template.
+Even if you're not using Encore, the point is that an *easy* way to style your PDF is by bring in the same CSS that your site uses.
+Oh, and because our site has a gray background... but I want my PDF to *not* share *that* specific styling, I'll hack in a `background-color: #fff`.

+By the way, if our app needed to generate *multiple* PDF files, to avoid duplication, I would *absolutely* create a PDF "base template" - like `pdfBase.html.twig` - so that every PDF can share the same look and feel.

+## Using Snappy

+Ok, let's do this!
+Back in `AuthorWeeklyReportSendCommand`, right before we create the `Email`, we need to generate a PDF we can attach it.
+To do that, our command needs *two* new services: `Environment $twig` - yes, it looks weird, but the type-hint to get Twig directly is called `Environment` - and `Pdf $pdf`.
+That *second* service comes from SnappyBundle.

+As a reminder, if you don't know what type-hint to use, you can always spin over to your terminal and run:

 ```terminal
 php bin/console debug:autowiring pdf
 ```

-to find that type pens that you can use inside of your application.
-All right, back down in the body of our command, right before we send the email, this is when we are going to generate that, uh, that template.
-So first I'm going to say `$html =` and we're going to render this template just using normal twig code.
-The way you do that is `$this->twig->render()`.

-Oh, and you know what?
-I'm not saying tweak here because this is being called because up here I forgot to initialize both those fields.
-So that Alt + Enter and select an "Initialize fields" to create both those fields and set them all right, that's thank you PHPStorm for catching that.
-Okay, now we'll say `$this->twig->render()` this time it finds it and we'll say `email/author-weekly-report-pdf.html.twig`.
-And the only variables we need to pass into this, um, are actually the one from `_report-table.html.twig`, which is we need to pass in the articles in that list.
-So I'll pass in an `articles` variable set to our `$articles` variable here, right?
-So that just gives us an HTML page to turn that into a PDF content.
-We can say `$pdf = $this->pdf->getOutputFromHtml($html)`.
-This is a really cool thing where you can pass in html string and it's going to give you back these binary PDF string and content

-So at this point, we have a PDF string content, which we could use for anything, and we could attach it to an email.
-If this were a controller, we could stream that back to the user.
-We can do whatever we want with that.
-So next, let's actually attach to this email and send it.
-When we do that, we're going to notice a problem.
-We're going to be missing styles inside of that, inside of that PDF. so let's try that and fix that next.
-Okay.
+There it is.

+Ok, step 1 is to use Twig to render the template and get the HTML:
+`$html = $this->twig->render()`.
+Oh...
+PhpStorm doesn't like that... because I forgot to add the properties!
+I'll put my cursor on the new arguments, hit Alt+Enter, and select "Initialize Fields" to create those 2 properties and set them.

+*Now*, back to work: `$this->twig->render()` and pass this the template name - `email/author-weekly-report-pdf.html.twig` - and an array of the variables it needs... which I think is just `articles`.
+Pass `'articles' => $articles`.

+To turn that HTML into PDF content, we can say
+`$pdf = $this->pdf->getOutputFromHtml($html)`.

+Cool, right!
+Behind the scenes, this simple method does a lot: it takes the HTML content, saves it to a temporary file, then executes `wkhtmltopdf` and *points* it at this file.
+As long as `wkhtmltopdf` is set up correctly and our HTML generates a nice-looking page, it should work!

+Next, let's attach the PDF to our email, send it and... see what it looks like!
+Spoiler-alert: it's going to look terrible!
+Even though we included some CSS in our template, it's *not* going to work immediately.